Pornanong Aramwit

 Aramwit has served as a jury member on their boards, which include Brussels Innova, Innova Barcelona, Inova-Budi Uzor (Croatia), the Iranian Top Inventor Association, and INTARG.

 Education

-Aramwit earned a B.Sc. in Pharmacy from CU in 1992, Doctor of Pharmacy from the University of Illinois-Chicago, USA in 1995 and a Ph.D. from the University of Wisconsin–Madison, USA in 2001.
+Aramwit completed a BSc in Pharmacy at CU in 1992; DPh at the University of Illinois-Chicago in 1995 and a PhD at the University of Wisconsin–Madison in 2001.

 Career

 Aramwit's career started as a Formulator/Research Investigator at Pfizer Pharmaceutical Worldwide in the USA.
 She then served as the deputy director for International Affairs and Immigrant Workers at the Internal Security Operations Command in Thailand from April 2014 to 2017.
 Since then, she has been serving as the Acting Vice President on the President and Administrative Board, while concurrently holding the position of Director of Research Projects at Center of Excellence in Bioactive Resources for Innovative Clinical Applications (BRICA) and Dean of the Faculty of Pharmaceutical Sciences at the Department of Pharmacy Practice (PharmCU) at CU.
 Within these roles, she oversaw collaborations on nutritional supplements with Innobic (Asia) and TISTR, led skincare product development with CU Innovation Hub and UMI Deeptech, and contributed to StemAktiv's research, highlighting its potential in skincare and aging treatment with safe herbal extracts, while also overseeing CU's Faculty of Pharmaceutical Sciences signing an MOU with Mahidol University and another MOU with Degree Plus.
 In addition, she has been appointed as an adjunct professor in the Faculty of Pharmacy at the Silpakorn University in Thailand and a visiting professor at the Institute of Natural Medicine of the University of Toyama in Japan.